aspiringLich/aspiringLich/README.md

 ## Current Projects
 - **Oxide Gambit (Working)** chess is hard who knew
-- **WFC Building Generator (In Progress)** making buildings or something with the hip new wave function collapse algorithm
 - **Drone Controller (In Progress)** a physics based drone simulator
+- **Website** (In Progress) i'll finall be cool all my nerd friends can stop bullying me

+- **WFC Building Generator (Backburner)** making buildings or something with the hip new wave function collapse algorithm

 ## Floppa Shrine